ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> Sent<messageContext>
 ~~~

-The Sent Event occurs when a previous Send Action has completed, i.e., when
+The `Sent` event occurs when a previous `Send` action has completed, i.e., when
 the data derived from the Message has been passed down or through the
 underlying Protocol Stack and is no longer the responsibility of
 the Transport Services API.
 The exact disposition of the Message (i.e.,
 whether it has actually been transmitted, moved into a buffer on the network
-interface, moved into a kernel buffer, and so on) when the Sent Event occurs
+interface, moved into a kernel buffer, and so on) when the `Sent` event occurs
 is implementation-specific.
-The Sent Event contains a reference to the Message
+The `Sent` event contains a reference to the Message
 Context of the Message to which it applies.

-Sent Events allow an application to obtain an understanding of the amount
+`Sent` events allow an application to obtain an understanding of the amount
 of buffering it creates.
-That is, if an application calls the Send Action multiple
+That is, if an application calls the `Send` action multiple
-times without waiting for a Sent Event, it has created more buffer inside the
+times without waiting for a `Sent` event, it has created more buffer inside the
-Transport Services system than an application that always waits for the Sent Event before
+Transport Services system than an application that always waits for the `Sent` event before
-calling the next Send Action.
+calling the next `Send` action.

 #### Expired {#expired}